 The Department of Translation Studies which was formed in 1994 prides itself in being the centre of training professionals in the field of translation studies with Bachelor’s Degree Professional Syllabus accredited in December, 2008 and Master’s Degree Professional Syllabus accredited in 2008.
+Study direction "Translation" (bachelor's and master's programmes) acredited in 2013.
 The higher school obtained permanent accreditation in June, 2001.

 The programmes we are offering are as follows: